 I also added vanilla extract to add more flavor to this homemade strawberry honey jam.

-Can You Make Strawberry Vanilla Jam Without White Sugar & Pectin
+Strawberry Vanilla Flavored Jam Without White Sugar & Pectin

 I used raw honey to make this strawberry honey jam which makes it somewhat healthier than using refined sugar, so if you are looking to make strawberry jam without white sugar, try this easy strawberry honey jam which you can make in your instant pot.